DavisNicholas04/DavisNicholas04/README.md

 - 👋 Hi, I’m Nicholas Davis
-- 👀 I’m interested in Game development and machine learning
+- 👀 I’m interested in Game and application development
-- 🌱 I’m currently learning Unity(personal), aws(formal education and personal study)
+- 🌱 I’m currently developing a competative 3d mobile game
-- 💞️ I’m looking to collaborate on N/A
+- 💞️ I’m not looking to collaborate on any of my projects but feel free to reach out to me.
 - 📫 How to reach me ndavisprojects@gmail.com

 ## currently working on